ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 Let's start by looking at some code snippets.

-The following session uses Wandb and MLflow but it is adaptable to other frameworks.
+The following session uses Weights & Biases (W&B) and MLflow but it is adaptable to other frameworks.

 .. tabs::

-    .. tab:: Wandb
+    .. tab:: W&B

         .. code-block:: python